 \section{Minimal and tight colorings}

-In this section, we try to give properties which are weaker than strong or weak uniformity, but which are strong enough to ensure that some proper colorings are in a nice form.
+In this section, we try to give properties witch are weaker than strong or weak uniformity, but are strong enough to ensure that some proper colorings have a nice form.
 We also look at the more general case when $F:{}^{\lambda}\kappa \longrightarrow \mu $ for some ${\mu}\ge {\kappa}$.

-\begin{definition} For proper colorings $F,G:{}^{\lambda}\kappa \longrightarrow \mu $ we write that $G\le F$ if $G(x)\le F(x)$ for all $x\in {}^{\lambda }\kappa $, and $G<F$ if $G\le F$ and $G\neq F$.
+\begin{definition} For proper colorings $F,G:{}^{\lambda}\kappa \longrightarrow \mu $ we write that $G\le F$ if $G(x)\le F(x)$ for all $x\in {}^{\lambda }{\kappa } $, and $G<F$ if $G\le F$ and $G\neq F$.
 The relation $\le$ is a partial order on proper colorings.
 A proper coloring $F:{}^{\lambda}\kappa \longrightarrow \mu $ is \emph{minimal} if there is no proper coloring $G:{}^{\lambda}\kappa \longrightarrow \mu $ with $G<F$. \end{definition}

 Although the relation $\le $ is not well-founded we can obtain the following result. \begin{lemma} If $F:{}^{\lambda}\kappa \longrightarrow \mu $ is a proper coloring, then there is a minimal proper coloring $G:{}^{\lambda}\kappa \longrightarrow \mu $ with $G\le F$. \end{lemma}